 The "SEO is Dead" Lie: Why 90% of Marketers Are About to Get Left Behind.

-However, the "death of SEO" narrative is not just exaggerated; it is fundamentally wrong.
-SEO is not dying—it is evolving.
-It is splitting into two distinct but interconnected disciplines: Traditional SEO (Search Engine Optimization) and GEO (Generative Engine Optimization).
+The "death of SEO" narrative isn't just exaggerated.
+It's fundamentally wrong.
+SEO isn't dying.
+It's evolving.
+It's splitting into two distinct but interconnected disciplines: traditional SEO (Search Engine Optimization) and GEO (Generative Engine Optimization).
+Understanding the symbiosis between them is the single most important factor for business survival in the next decade.

 Defining the Divide: Retrieval vs. Synthesis